 The new EPA amendment to the RRP rule allows individuals to take their refresher course entirely online without a hands-on component.
 By removing the hands-on requirement, re-certification courses may now be taken online through web-based E-Learning.

-E-learning is a web-based training program that is not lead by an instructor where the student can take the training at his or her own pace.
-Certifications received without a hands-on component will last for 3 years after which you are required to take your next refresher in person.
+E-learning is a web-based training program that is not lead by an instructor where the student can take the training at his or her own place.
+RRP certification received without a hands-on component will last for 3 years after which you are required to take your next refresher in person.

 We offer a money back guarantee and a built-in chat system that will keep you connected with our support team working 24/7.
+EPA lead certification has never been easier.
 We have taken your busy schedule into account and made it possible to start, stop and continue the course at any time as well as complete the course on mobile, desktop and tablet devices.
 We have been an accredited training provider since 2010.
 View our credentials here.
 EPARRPOnline.com offers a variety of features that separates itself from the competition.
 Rich, interactive material and a user friendly interface helps users breeze through the course with ease.